 St Nicholas has a Facebook page!
 Please “like” us to stay up-to-date on activities and events happening within the church, and to connect with other members of our community online.
 You can find us at www.facebook.com/stnicholasanglicanchurch or through the link on the website.

-10:30am St. Nicholas Family pray ground: Specifically designed to provide Christian education to the whole family as a unit.
-This worship service will be developed for the whole family by the whole family through discussion and activities.
-This service will build self confidence, as families are encouraged to take on leadership with: reading, serving, contemporary Christian rock music and prayers.
-Eucharist will also be designed to feed the whole family.
+St. Nicholas every Sunday, liberal Intergenerational Anglican Liturgy at 9:30am.
+Anglican liturgical worship that has the creed and Lord’s prayer, as well as a balance of traditional and contemporary hymns, and is designed to provide Christian education to the whole family as a unit.
+The service incorporates discussion and activities to build self-confidence, as families are encouraged to take on leadership with: reading, serving, music, and prayers.
+Eucharist is also designed to feed the whole family.

-Parent & Tots Program is returning!
+Parent & Tots Program!
 Come join us Tuesday mornings, 10-11:30am.
-Social time for the parent/guardian as well!
+Social time for the parent/grandparent/guardian/caregiver as well!
 All are welcome.